 The fight against obesity may start with a trip to the dentist.
 Yale University School of Public Health has uncovered an interesting correlation between obesity rates and the concentration of dentists in different areas of the United States.

 While oral health is a key aspect of total bodily well-being, the role that dentists play in combating obesity has never been studied.
 Recently, Yale researchers examined national data broken down by counties within states.
-From this information, they recognized a link between prevalence of dentists and the recorded obesity rates.
+From this information, they recognized a link between the prevalence of dentists and the recorded obesity rates.
 For each additional dentist per 10,000 people in a county, the obesity rate dropped 1%.

 Even in counties where over 25% of children live in poverty, the relationship between dentists and lowered obesity was maintained.
 Income levels and higher poverty rates are associated with an increase in obesity, making this a crucial piece of evidence.